- 0% balance transfer intro APR for 18 billing cycles

-The Verdict: The BankAmericard® credit card is a very good tool for avoiding interest on credit card debt, whether you’re planning a big purchase or need a way to reduce the cost of an existing balance (Bank of America is a WalletHub partner).
+The Verdict: The BankAmericard® credit card is a very good tool for avoiding interest on credit card debt, whether you’re planning a big purchase or need a way to reduce the cost of an existing balance.
 The stars of the show are BankAmericard’s $0 annual fee and its 0% introductory APRs, which apply to purchases and balance transfers for the first 18 billing cycles.
 If you transfer a balance, you just have to do so within 60 days of opening an account to get that rate.

 Those features compare favorably to most competing offers.
-The average 0% purchase APR lasts for about 10.5 months.
-And the average 0% balance transfer deal gives you about 12 months.
+The average 0% purchase APR lasts for about 11 months.
+And the average 0% balance transfer deal gives you about 13 months.
 But that is not to say BankAmericard’s financing offer is flawless.
-The most important imperfection for folks with expensive debt is the card’s 3% balance transfer fee.
-Not only is that above average for a balance transfer credit card, but it’s also a distinguishing factor between the BankAmericard credit card and its biggest competitors.
+The most important imperfection for folks with expensive debt is the card’s 3% (min $10) balance transfer fee.
+Although this is the average for a balance transfer credit card, it’s a distinguishing factor between the BankAmericard credit card and its biggest competitors.

 The BankAmericard credit card also requires excellent credit for approval, which obviously disqualifies many potential applicants.
 BankAmericard’s lack of rewards doesn’t increase its popularity, either, though it is common among elite 0% credit cards.